ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 - `kubernetes_namespace`: When running on Kubernetes, provide the namespace of the Ray cluster to sync results between pods.
 See the [Ray docs](https://docs.ray.io/en/master/_modules/ray/tune/integration/kubernetes.html) for more info.
 - `time_budget_s`: The number of seconds for the entire hyperopt run.

+## Scheduler

+Ray Tune also allows you to specify a [scheduler](https://docs.ray.io/en/master/tune/api_docs/schedulers.html) to support features like early stopping and other population-based strategies that may pause and resume trials during trainer.
+Ludwig exposes the complete scheduler API in the `scheduler` section of the `executor` config.

+You can find the full list of supported schedulers in Ray Tune's [create_scheduler](https://github.com/ray-project/ray/blob/master/python/ray/tune/schedulers/__init__.py) function.

 Example:

 ```yaml